Jump flooding algorithm

 The jump flooding algorithm (JFA) is a flooding algorithm used in the construction of Voronoi diagrams and distance transforms.
-The JFA was introduced at an ACM symposium in 2006.
+The JFA was introduced by Rong Guodong at an ACM symposium in 2006.

-The JFA has desirable attributes in GPU computation, notably constant-time performance.
-However, it does not always compute the correct result for every pixel, although in practice errors are few and the magnitude of errors is generally small.
+The JFA has desirable attributes in GPU computation, notably for its efficient performance.
+However, it is only an approximate algorithm and does not always compute the correct result for every pixel, although in practice errors are few and the magnitude of errors is generally small.

 Implementation

 The JFA original formulation is simple to implement.

 Take an $N \times N$ grid of pixels (like an image or texture).
 All pixels will start with an "undefined" color unless it is a uniquely-colored "seed" pixel.
 As the JFA progresses, each undefined pixel will be filled with a color corresponding to that of a seed pixel.

 For each step size $k \in \{\tfrac{N}{2}, \tfrac{N}{4}, \dots, 1\}$, run one iteration of the JFA: